andry81/philosophy/git/git_branching_rules.md

 2. `TODO.txt`

    Describes the todo list in a section of a project.
    Can be placed in a subdirectory in a project.
-Must not duplicates items from a parent directory.
+Must not duplicate items from a parent directory.
    Can be placed in multiple branches to describe a particular todo list in a branch.
    You can create a temporary branch said `dev/todo-thing` with a change in the `TODO.txt` if do not want to put the change in a history.